 Students will be introduced to a variety of hardware components and their related functions in personal computers.
 Topics included are installing, diagnosing, troubleshooting, and repairing PC hardware.
 By the end of this course, students should have the ability to build a fully functional personal computer from scratch, as well as diagnose and repair malfunctions in an existing machine.
-Prerequisite: CGS 2167C.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+No prerequisite.
+Lecture hours: 30.
+Lab hours: 20.